Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

   Note: You must initiate the quest from [Rya](https://eldenring.wiki.fextralife.com/Rya) before reaching [Volcano Manor](https://eldenring.wiki.fextralife.com/Volcano+Manor) or you're unable to progress.
 - [x] Buy [Boiled Prawns](https://eldenring.wiki.fextralife.com/Boiled+Prawn) from him.
 This befriends him and progresses his questline.
 (04-14)
 - [x] He can be summoned for the [Magma Wyrm Makar](https://eldenring.wiki.fextralife.com/Magma+Wyrm+Makar) fight. (missed)
-- [ ] He later moves to Leyndell in the outer moat nearest the Capital Rampart, selling [Boiled Crabs](https://eldenring.wiki.fextralife.com/Boiled+Crab).
+- [x] He later moves to Leyndell in the outer moat nearest the Capital Rampart, selling [Boiled Crabs](https://eldenring.wiki.fextralife.com/Boiled+Crab).
+(05-02)
-- [ ] At the Leyndell moat, he will warn the player about his time in prison with the [Dung Eater](https://eldenring.wiki.fextralife.com/Dung+Eater).
+- [x] At the Leyndell moat, he will warn the player about his time in prison with the [Dung Eater](https://eldenring.wiki.fextralife.com/Dung+Eater).
+(05-02)
 - [ ] If the [Dung Eater](https://eldenring.wiki.fextralife.com/Dung+Eater)'s questline is at the point where he will be "waiting in the outer moat", and the blackguard is present in Leyndell, exhaust Big Boggart's dialogue here until he says he thinks the Dung Eater is lurking somewhere nearby.
 - [ ] Then reload the area, and you must interact with the now-wounded blackguard to trigger the invasion.
 - [ ] A [Seedbed Curse](https://eldenring.wiki.fextralife.com/Seedbed+Curse) will be found on Big Boggart's body at the end of his questline, along with his drops.
 If you have been invaded by the Dung Eater in the moat before Boggart moves there, you will be unable to get a Seedbed Curse from his body.